|

 attention to gaps in the roof area, along the ridge cap and facia.

-4. SET UP A WATER SUPPLY AND
+4. SET UP A WATER SUPPLY AND DELIVERY SYSTEM

 It is essential to make provision for an adequate water supply for